-After a thorough search for a new priest, the Rev. Reid T. McCormick accepted our call and became Rector of St. Thomas in February of 2011 serving through April of 2017.
+The Rev. Reid T. McCormick became Rector of St. Thomas in February of 2011, serving through April of 2017.
 During his tenure, a wonderful rectory was acquired and the highly successful capital campaign, Without a Doubt, was completed enabling the parish to preserve its beloved St. Thomas.
 In addition, he served on the search committee who called our current bishop, the Rt.
 Reverend J. Russell Kendrick.
 With the Rev. McCormick’s leadership in our church, local community, and diocese, St. Thomas continued to flourish strongly as a vibrant and involved church family.

 St. Thomas welcomed the Rev. Linda Suzanne C. Borgen as our Rector March 1, 2018. +